AP-Skill-Development-Corporation/SSSE-EEE-Python/README.md

   - Python Downloads, Installation and Configuration of it
   - Python Version check, Different ways to execute python programs
   - Basic Procedure,Advanced Editor,IDLE and Pip Version Check, Upgrade of pip

+## Day-02(10-10-2023):
+  - Jupyter Notebook Installation,Overview of it and Running of it
+  - Python basics like Variables, Assignment of Variables, data types, operators etc.,
+  - Type, typecasting, Input and Output Formatting with sample examples on each